For this tutorial, you’ll need at least a pen, a pencil, and paper.

 Compared to the instantaneous results of PPC, the time lag with SEO can be a downfall.
-It can take anywhere from one to three months to see any increase in rankings or traffic.
+It can take anywhere from one to three months to see an increase in rankings or traffic.
 This also depends on how much optimization is needed for your site to even be ready to launch.

 What are your thoughts?
-Which did you choose, or do use both methods for your website?
+Which did you choose, or do you use both methods for your website?
 Feel free to post your preference, success stories, and more!

 Did you know that WebFX provides SEO and PPC services to clients across the country?
 Whether you need SEO services in Orlando or PPC services in Philadelphia, we’ve got you covered.